fedimint/fedimint/README.md

 bitcoin-cli -regtest -rpcuser=bitcoin -rpcpassword=bitcoin generatetoaddress 200 "$ADDRESS"
 ```

-the you can use the peg-in script to deposit funds.
+Then you can use the peg-in script to deposit funds.
 It contains comments that explain the deposit process.

 ```shell
 bash scripts/pegin.sh <amount in BTC>